The Elliott Homestead

 Its wide handle makes it easy for anyone to use.
 The throttle is easy to use.
 Earthquake 9800H weighs 56 pounds, which is quite heavy compared to other augers and post-hole diggers.

-ECO LLC 52CC, 2.4HP Gas Powered With Two Earth Auger Bits 6 and 10 Inches
+ECO LLC 52CC, 2.4HP Gas Powered With Two Earth Auger Bits 6 And 10 Inches

 Our last review features a two-earth drill bit from ECO LLC.
 The tool has received high ratings from leading e-commerce sites, which we attribute to its incredible features.
 It has a 52cc engine and can run on gasoline.